 There are several opportunities to teach in the department and the university in general.
 A limited number of Teaching Assistants are recruited for Lab Sessions and Tutorials in the Department.
 Please contact the Course Provider of the course you would like to teach.
+Departmental teaching assistantships and research assistantships are advertised as and when they become available.
 The Department of Politics and International Relations (DPIR) has a register of Tutors for Undergraduate teaching.
-Please be aware that if you are a Tier 4 student visa holder you will have restrictions, which are set by the Home Office, on the number of hours you are permitted to work each week during term time.
-Paid and unpaid work within the University, for colleges, and for external organisations counts towards your permitted weekly hours.
-You will be asked to complete a declaration to ensure that you are not working in breach of these conditions

-Please also consult the Education Committee's paid work guidelines for Oxford graduate students.
+Please also consult the Education Committee's paid work guidelines for Oxford graduate students and consider any visa restrictions that may be associated with paid work.